localperf/compfi/README.md

-##Computational Finance Tools in R and Python
+##Gerry's Computational Finance Tools in R and Python

-Starting point is noma2.r
+Curent strating points are
+*noma2.r
+*fetch2.py, folloed by fetch2.r

-Basic idea is to associate a "dir" with two things:
+Basic idea in either approach is is to associate a "dir" with two things:
 	(1) a list of symbols; and
-	(2) a disk sub-directory
+	(2) an existing disk sub-directory

+In either case, we need to specify a starting date (ending date defaults to today)

+The synced version in Fairfax is in c:\users\gerard\compfi_downstairs.
+I created it from the git gui, using "clone"